 8. Professional Conduct and Ethical Practice

 This domain examines the ethical foundation for professionals’ work.
-This would include: CVRP and CCVE Standards of Practice, understanding practicing within area of expertise, avoiding misconduct through jurisprudence, determining ethical dilemmas, understanding conflicting values, examining possible decisions and their short/long term implications, aspirational codes of ethics, legal responsibilities, etc. In addition, this domain covers the VR professional’s well-being (e.g., burn out, relaxation, healthy life-style, etc.)
+This would include: CVRP, RTWDM, CCVE and ICVE Standards of Practice, understanding practicing within area of expertise, avoiding misconduct through jurisprudence, determining ethical dilemmas, understanding conflicting values, examining possible decisions and their short/long term implications, aspirational codes of ethics, legal responsibilities, etc. In addition, this domain covers the VR professional’s well-being (e.g., burn out, relaxation, healthy life-style, etc.).

 9. Communication and Record Keeping